alimammadov/distanceCalculator/README.md

 # What is this?

-distanceCalculator calculates distance between two coordinates.
+distanceCalculator calculates directly distance between two coordinates.

 # Installation